 In order to replenish sodium electrolytes in your body, you can try drinking electrolyte-infused water or supplement your diet with sodium, don’t hesitate to put some salt in each of your meals.
 Many keto experts also recommended that keto dieters should consume at least 3,000 milligrams of sodium.

 How much sodium do I need daily?
-At Least 3,000 milligrams Recommended.
+At Least 3,000 milligrams are recommended.

-It is important to remember with sodium that this is not a salt free-for-all.
+It is important to remember that keto is not a salt-free-for-all.
 Just because it is important to consume sodium, does not mean that you should eat tons of processed salty foods.
 Chances are if you are on a ketogenic diet, you won’t eat a lot of processed foods anyway, but it is important to mention.
 Stick with whole foods, and try to incorporate it before your workout.

 The easiest way to incorporate sodium is by adding it to water with a little bit of lemon to increase the electrolyte presence in your body.